yu2/parser/logic.md

 If there is a space in the input, separate by space, work on each in turn

 ### Mode switching ("letter" and "word")
-0: default mode is "word"
+0: Default mode is "word"
-1: if input length is 3, switch to "letter"
+1: If input length is 3, switch to "letter"
-2: in "letter", if input field is cleared, switch to "word"
+2: In "letter", if input field is cleared, switch to "word"
-- if user is typing letter by letter, when input equals 3 letters, go to 1
+- If user is typing letter by letter, when input equals 3 letters, go to 1

+### Meeting notes
+gatotakuna
+misikuna
+misikuni is not real word
+ML and muysken
+gatokunatami
+ya
+yo
+try 1
+mishkishi should be mishki-shi mishilla solve compounds lliki is not in dictionary space verbs
+- not all words ending in na are verbs -- have to manually mark ar er ir spanish to na in Quichua if any of those endings, and -na, mark as verb shina is not verb anything is verbal attach to verb -- morphemes

 ### Promise-Aware Generator
 ```javascript